neurologic/Comparative-Animal-Behavior/understanding-behavior/social-spectrum_cooperation.md

 ---
 > ⏳ 5 min

 ***Q4: Explain a potential function for grouping.
-Formulate the explanation based on these results that you collected, and on the trade-off between feeding and vigilance behaviors.***
+Formulate the explanation based both on these results and on the conflict between feeding and vigilance behaviors.***

 ⏸️ PAUSE here for class-wide discussion